earlywarningtoolbox/spatial_warnings/README.md

 This package aims at providing a practical set of tools for the detection of these upcoming critical points in spatial datasets, by using indicators based on those properties.
-Those indicators fall within broad families around which the package is centered:
+Some of those indicators fall within broad families around which the package is centered:

   * "Generic" spatial indicators
   * Spectrum-based indicators
   * Indicators based on patch-size distributions

-Each of these indicator types can be computed with this package.
+Each of these indicator types can be computed with this package, along with other, newer ones.
 Their significance can be assessed using permutation-based tests and results can be displayed using familiar summary/plot methods.

+In total, spatialwarnings provides the following spatial indicators published in the literature:

+  - lag-1 autocorrelation (Moran's I, Dakos et al. 2010)
+  - Variance (Guttal et al. 2008)
+  - Skewness (Guttal et al. 2008)
+  - SDR Ratio (Kéfi et al. 2014)
+  - Patch-size distribution shape (Kéfi et al. 2011)
+  - Power-law range (Berdugo et al. 2017)
+  - Flowlength (Rodriguez et al. 2017)
+  - Kolmogorov complexity (Dakos et al. 2017)

 ## Code sample

+A simple analysis with `spatialwarnings` could fit in a few lines of code:

 ```r
 > library(ggplot2)